Mindgreppers/lifemaker_web/content/_index.md

 ![image This is impossible. {Only if you believe it is}](/images/alice/impossible.jpg)

+## Daily podcast, literature & content
+- Daily radio show in Hindi by Ayush in Himachal Pradesh, India through Radio Gunjan fm 91.2 fm and also available online at [few podcast apps](https://anchor.fm/ayush-ghai).
+- Essays written can be found [here](/page/literature)

 ## What's happening 2018?
-- Daily radio show by Ayush in Himachal Pradesh, India through Radio Gunjan fm 91.2 fm and also available online at [few podcast apps](https://anchor.fm/ayush-ghai)
 - Pilot in Village Saalig & in Dharamsala town, Himachal Pradesh under cooperative society model.
 - Have kickstarted food, clothing and household items based cottage industry
 - Spreading awareness about Lifemaker society through products, shops, meetups and personal interactions.
-- Film education club will start in December in villages of Dharamsala, HP.
+- Film education club started in December in villages of Dharamsala, HP.
 Thanks to crowdfunding support by friends.
+- Starting Life Education program for young children in village
-- Discussions and documentation of
+- Meeting likeminded people active in similar to same direction.
+Engaging in discussions and documentation of
   - Aims, objectives and rules of the society
   - Philosophy and literature
   - Working model with all five dimensions of education, health, production, exchange and justice
   - Universal values
-- Planning camps for Life Education in Himalayas from March 29th onwards
+- Camps from April 2019 onwards
 - Content on internet, youtube and radio is on the way
 - Looking for land to lease for camps, workshops & residencies
-- Registering a charitable society

 ## The five pronged working model (how to be)